 Riders are welcome to ride with the group providing they accept full responsibility for their own well-being and safety while involved in any of our activities.
 We are just a group of individuals that like riding our bikes together.
 The ride leader, organiser and the U3A take no responsibility for any loss, injury, mishap or accident that may occur on any ride.
 It is important to point out that cycling can be dangerous and that accidents or injuries can occur, either caused by the cyclist themselves or by other parties.
 By participating with us you are agreeing that neither you or other parties acting on your behalf, will have any right to pursue legal compensation for any injury or loss suffered while so participating.

-Our rides all take place mainly on quiet roads but also on public cycle paths, off-road tracks, canal tow-paths or cycle trails and all riders are expected to abide by the rules applicable to cycling on these.
-It may be necessary to ride on busier roads occasionally, but this will be kept to the absolute minimum.
+Our rides take place mainly on quiet roads but also on public cycle paths, off-road tracks, canal tow-paths or cycle trails and all riders are expected to abide by the rules applicable to cycling on these.
+It may be necessary to ride on busier roads occasionally, but this will be kept to a minimum.
 The group would always wait for stragglers so that no-one would be left behind.
 Since our rides are group events, you must be prepared to ride with the rest of the group and not bolt off into the distance.
 To give a variety of ride routes, we may take the train or drive to some starting points, sharing cars where possible.
 From time to time and before each multi-day tour we hold bike maintenance sessions.
 On rides we carry a range of bike tools for simple repairs.

 To assist in keeping the group ride numbers to a maximum of 18, we will use a ride booking system from 1st May 2023.
 Places on a group ride will need to be booked in advance using a WhatsApp poll on a first come first served basis - note bookings attempted other than on the WhatsApp poll will be ignored and don't just turn up on the day and expect to join the ride.
 If there are insufficient ride guides for the group rides on any day, the numbers may have to be reduced further.
 The WhatsApp poll will appear on the normal U3A cycling group WhatsApp page and will list the upcoming rides.
 You simply tap on the ride or rides that you wish to join and you will be added to the list.
 You can see who has opted for the rides using the "View Votes" button that opens a window showing the voting with a date and time stamp.
 In the event that more than 18 select any ride, the timestamp will decide who goes on the waiting list for the ride.
 If you are unable to make the ride then you can go back to the poll and click again on the ride and it will remove your vote.
 Don't try to game the system by booking a ride you don't envisage being able to make - on a ride where there are more than 18 riders and anyone is a no show or cancels less than 24 hours before then that will count as one strike - three strikes and you will be suspended for a month.
 Everyone in the group has individual access to WhatsApp and you can only vote for yourself - if a partner wants to come on the ride, they will need to make their own booking.